 Squamous cell carcinoma (urinary bladder)

-Squamous cell carcinoma of the urinary bladder is rare and accounts for only ~3-8% 1,2 of all bladder cancers (90% are transitional cell carcinomas) but nevertheless, SCC is the most common type of nontransitional cell carcinoma involving the bladder 2.
-SCC of the bladder is observed more frequently in Egypt, where schistosomiasis infections are more frequent than, for example, the UK and US.
+Squamous cell carcinoma of the bladder represents only ~3-8% 1,2 of all bladder cancers (90% are transitional/urothelial cell carcinomas) but nevertheless, SCC is the most common type of non-transitional cell carcinoma involving the bladder 2.
+SCC of the bladder is observed more frequently in Egypt, where Schistosomiasis infections are more frequent than, for example, the UK and US.

 Memorial Sloan-Kettering Cancer Center has published online a nomogram for estimating the risk of bladder recurrence 5 years post-surgery (concordance index 0.75) 4.